andrewscaya/ascmvc/docs/configuration.rst

         ],
     ];

-.. note:: For more information on configuring the application's routes, please see the :ref:`Routing` section.
+.. note:: For more information on configuring the application's routes, please see the :ref:`routing` section.

 And, the ``config/middleware.config.php`` file might look like the following: